tjamcas/React-JS/Learning_React_Native/Chapter6-Building-Your-Project.md

   - /4.
 When the Expo Bundler starts and the tunnel is up and running, click on button "Run on Android device/emulator".
 Xcode will then find your default Android virtual device and run the current project within that simulator.

 ### Video 4: Publishing your Expo Project
-- Before we publish the ColorCatalog app, we will configure `app.json` to customize the "splash" and "icon" files, and add a 'description" key.
+- Before we publish the ColorCatalog app, we will configure `app.json` to customize the "splash" and "icon" files, and add a "description" key.
   - The `app.json` file is used by Expo when it builds your application and it contains important configuration details about the application.
-So within this file we have keys for `icon` and `splash` that we change to `cc-splash` and `cc-icon`.
+In the file we change the values of the `icon` and `splash` keys to `cc-splash` and `cc-icon`.
-  - We can add a description: "Catalog your colors.
+  - We add a value to the "description" key in the file: "Catalog your colors.
 Save your favorite web colors and view the details."
   - Here is the full `app.json` file:
     ```
     {